rapporto/docs/source-lk-v2/api/eng/http_eng/eng_http_mo.rst

 Mobile Originated Messages
 ==================================

-Mobile Originated message (MO message) is a message sent by a subscriber's device to the server.
+Mobile Originated message (MO message) is a message sent by a subscriber’s device to the server.

 To get MO messages from subscribers the Partner shall provide the Service Provider with an URL.
 The URL is set in the integration settings when enabling the service.

+To enable message subscribers to reply to a message sending, the Partner should connect the MO message service.

 Setup
 ------------